 Advice for Genital Warts

 If you’re wondering where to buy your genital wart treatments online, then you’ve come to the right place.
-It's easy, fill out an an online form and our doctors will ensure it's the right genital warts treatment for you.
+It's easy, fill out an online form and our doctors will ensure it's the right genital warts treatment for you.
 The Independent Pharmacy provides all the medications, creams and advice you could need at the best price.
 We offer discreet UK delivery, straight to your door.

 Genital warts (condylomata acuminata) are the second most common sexually transmitted infection (STI) in England.
 They are caused by the human papilloma virus (HPV).
 They resemble small fleshy bumps on the skin and are found on and around the genital area.
 Genital warts usually don’t cause any pain or threat to health, however, they can look extremely unpleasant, which may cause emotional distress.